 HOPE Behavioral Health, Neuropsychology and Education Service

-The HOPE Behavioral Health, Neuropsychology and Education Service at CHLA provides psychosocial support and education to patients diagnosed and treated in our Cancer and Blood Disease Institute.
+The HOPE Behavioral Health, Neuropsychology and Education Service is available to children receiving care at CHLA’s renowned Cancer and Blood Disease Institute.
+Our offerings include:

-The HRC is conveniently located in the waiting area of the Hematology and Oncology Clinic on the 5th floor of the Outpatient Tower.
-Resource Center materials and services are also available in the Inpatient Family Lounge on the 4th floor of the Marion and John E. Anderson Pavilion.
+The HOPE Resource Room is conveniently located in the waiting area of the Hematology and Oncology Clinic on the fifth floor of the Outpatient Tower on our Sunset campus.
+Explore the HOPE Health Education Service.